These are the questions parents most often ask. If you have a concern that isn’t covered here, contact us and we’ll do our best to help

 Click a heading below to view the answer to each question.

-Where can we get support for Transition Planning during the Covid-19 situation?
+Where can we get support for Transition Planning during Covid-19?

 Parents and young people will be concerned about what the closure of schools means for the rest of their school year.
 Transitions planning might not have happened in school yet so what can you do?